jina-ai/dev-gpt/README.md

 [//]: # (```)

+[//]: # (generate --description "Get a png as input and return a vectorized version as svg." --test "Make sure when you convert the image back, it looks similar." --path microservice --verbose)

 ## Technical Insights
 The graphic below illustrates the process of creating a microservice and deploying it to the cloud elaboration two different implementation strategies.